maykinmedia/open-producten/README.EN.rst

                                 `Swagger <https://petstore.swagger.io/?url=https://raw.githubusercontent.com/maykinmedia/open-producten/main/src/open_producten/api/openapi.yaml>`_
 ==============  ==============  =============================

+There a two ways to connect to authenticate with the API:

-Een api token can be created in Open Producten admin -> Users -> Tokens.
+* An api token can be created in the Open Producten admin -> Users -> Tokens.
+* OpenId Connect can be configured in the Open Producten admin -> Config -> OpenID connect configuration.

 See: `All versions and changes <https://github.com/maykinmedia/open-producten/blob/main/CHANGELOG.rst>`_